iamkira420/footy-cyber/README.md

 **Cyber:** That’s detection engineering.
 Not every log or alert is a red flag — but layering detections, chaining signals, and correlating events over time builds the intelligence needed for precision response.
 It’s subtle, continuous control of the “ball” — the network state — waiting for the right moment to act.

+---

+**Final Whistle**

+From Klopp’s gegenpress to Arteta’s structure, Neuer’s sweeping to Messi’s misdirection — the tactical frameworks of elite football carry powerful lessons for the SOC.
+It’s not just about defense; it’s about anticipation, coordination, and control.

+Because whether you’re shutting down a counterattack at the Etihad or a breach attempt on your network, the best defense isn’t just reactive — it’s disciplined, adaptive, and always one move ahead.

+Perfect — here's the expanded version with **Rest Defence** as a new section, along with a couple more high-fidelity football tactics that map well to cybersecurity.
+I’ve followed the same format, tone, and structure for consistency.